 Every week I usually have a meal prep day when I make things for the week ahead that are easy to grab when that hunger strikes!
 Not only is this a very easy recipe to make, it’s so tasty that it’s hard to stop eating it!

-I like to prepare grains like rice and quinoa, slices of baked potatoes, a big pot of black beans, various spreads and almost every week I make this salsa.
-That’s why I named it “Best Salsa” because my family just loves it and so do I!
+I like to prepare grains like rice and quinoa, slices of baked potatoes, a big pot of black beans, various spreads and almost every week I make this salsa recipe.
+That’s why I named it “Best Salsa” because my family just loves it and can’t get enough of it!

-If you want, you can make your own chips or just buy whatever kind you like.
 Here I’ve made some baked chips using brown rice tortillas but they are also great made with flour tortillas.
-I personally haven’t had luck baking corn tortillas and making them into chips.
-They always come out too hard for me.:-(

-Besides having this salsa on everything under the sun at home, it also transports well for to go lunches, picnics, etc. There is never a time (hardly ever that is!) when salsa isn’t welcome anywhere you are – at least in my world!
+Besides having it on everything under the sun at home, it also transports well for to-go lunches, picnics, etc. There is never a time (hardly ever that is!) when salsa isn’t welcome anywhere you are – at least in my world!

 - 1 28 oz . can whole peeled tomatoes with their juice San Marzano tomatoes are good if you can find them